FerRacimo/CopenhagenTutorial/DemoTutorial.md

 ## Estimating per-SNP allele frequencies from low-coverage data

-Finally, you may also be interested in estimating allele frequencies for single SNPs of interest.
+Using ANGSD, we can also estimate allele frequencies for specific SNPs of interest.
 In ANGSD we can restrict our analyses on a subset of positions of interest using the `-sites` option.
 Assume that these are the SNPs we are interested in (chromosome and genomic position 1-based):
 - 2 109000112 <br>
 - 2 109000319 <br>